Eddie Lee Sexton: Abuse and investigations

-The Sexton children would later describe Eddie and Estella as committing extreme acts of abuse almost daily.
-All the children were sexually abused by both parents, were beaten and locked in their rooms for minor infractions, and routinely suffered other indignities.
-The Sexton children attended public schools, and while Eddie allowed them to have only one friend each they were not allowed to visit friends' homes and friends were not allowed in the Sexton home.
-The Sexton children believed their father had supernatural powers, such as telepathy and the ability to summon ghosts or spirits.
+The Sexton children would later describe Eddie and Estella as having committed extreme acts of abuse almost daily.
+All the children were sexually abused by both parents and beaten and locked in their rooms for minor infractions, and they routinely suffered other indignities.
+The Sexton children attended public schools, and while Eddie allowed them to have only one friend each, they were not allowed to visit friends' homes and friends were not allowed in the Sexton home.
+The Sexton children believed that their father had supernatural powers such as telepathy and the ability to summon ghosts or spirits.

 Subsequent to the abuse, many of the children became sexually reactive with or sexually abusive toward one another.
 Eddie staged mock wedding ceremonies with several of his daughters as preludes to his raping them (photos of these weddings are printed in Cauffiel's book House of Secrets, with Eddie's daughters wearing bridal veils in their family living room).
 His children would later report Eddie conducting such events as a seance-like ceremony involving a dead cat and forcing the children to sign contracts in their own blood stating they would go to hell for disobeying him.

-Eddie impregnated his teenage daughter Estella (known as "Pixie" to distinguish daughter from mother who shared the same name).
+Eddie impregnated his teenage daughter Estella (named after her mother but known as "Pixie").
 He encouraged her to find a boyfriend to avert suspicion from himself.
-Pixie met Joel Good, a high school classmate described as slow-witted and overly trusting.
-They had an on-off romance, eventually marrying despite the reservations of Joel's family about his marrying a young woman with two young girls, Dawn and Shasta, of uncertain parentage.
+Pixie met Joel Good, a high-school classmate described as slow-witted and overly trusting.
+They had an on/off romance and eventually married despite his family's reservations about him marrying a young mother of two baby daughters, Dawn and Shasta, of uncertain parentage.
 After the wedding, Pixie gave birth to a boy they named Skipper Lee Good.

-The Sexton household was long suspected of being abusive and neglectful towards their children, with county officials maintaining a file on the family from 1979 but lacking enough evidence for any further action.
-In early 1992, his then-18 year old daughter Machelle informed employees at a women's shelter that her father had raped her.
+The Sexton household was long suspected of being abusive and neglectful towards their children; county officials maintained a file on the family from 1979 but lacked enough evidence for any further action.
+In early 1992, his then-18-year-old daughter Machelle informed employees at a women's shelter that her father had raped her.
 At the time of Machelle's allegation, six of the Sexton children were minors and authorities launched an investigation.
-Three of the young children reported nothing unusual, but three others reported physical abuse from their parents.
+Three of the young children reported nothing unusual, but three others reported physical abuse by their parents.
 These three children were removed from the home and assigned to foster families pending further investigation.
 Machelle retracted her allegations, complicating the case.

-Eddie filmed a three-hour video on a VHS tape, denying the charges against him and claiming he was the victim of persecution by both his brother Otis (who had cooperated with authorities) and Stark County authorities who held a grudge against him.
+Eddie filmed a three-hour video on a VHS tape, denying the charges against him and claiming he was the victim of persecution by both his brother Otis, who had cooperated with authorities, and Stark County authorities who held a grudge against him.
 To plead his case, Eddie mailed copies of the video directly to both President Bill Clinton and Attorney General Janet Reno.